warpstreamlabs/bento/website/docs/guides/serverless/lambda.md

 ---
 title: Lambda
-description: Deploying Benthos as an AWS Lambda function
+description: Deploying Bento as an AWS Lambda function
 ---

-The `benthos-lambda` distribution is a version of Benthos specifically tailored for deployment as an AWS Lambda function on the `go1.x` runtime, which runs Amazon Linux on the `x86_64` architecture.
+The `bento-lambda` distribution is a version of Bento specifically tailored for deployment as an AWS Lambda function on the `go1.x` runtime, which runs Amazon Linux on the `x86_64` architecture.
-The `benthos-lambda-al2` distribution supports the `provided.al2` runtime, which runs Amazon Linux 2 on either the `x86_64` or `arm64` architecture.
+The `bento-lambda-al2` distribution supports the `provided.al2` runtime, which runs Amazon Linux 2 on either the `x86_64` or `arm64` architecture.

 :::info Looking for something less manual?
-Rather than bundle the distribution and configs yourself, check out [makenew/serverless-benthos], which makes quick work of deploying a Benthos serverless project on AWS Lambda.
+Rather than bundle the distribution and configs yourself, check out [makenew/serverless-bento], which makes quick work of deploying a Bento serverless project on AWS Lambda.
-For building and deploying distributions with custom plugins, look at [makenew/benthos-plugin].
+For building and deploying distributions with custom plugins, look at [makenew/bento-plugin].
 :::

-It uses the same configuration format as a regular Benthos instance, which can be provided in 1 of 2 ways:
+It uses the same configuration format as a regular Bento instance, which can be provided in 1 of 2 ways:

-1. Inline via the `BENTHOS_CONFIG` environment variable (YAML format).
+1. Inline via the `BENTO_CONFIG` environment variable (YAML format).
 2. Via the filesystem using a layer, extension, or container image.
-By default, the `benthos-lambda` distribution will look for a valid configuration file in the locations listed below.
-Alternatively, the configuration file path can be set explicity by passing a `BENTHOS_CONFIG_PATH` environment variable.
+By default, the `bento-lambda` distribution will look for a valid configuration file in the locations listed below.
+Alternatively, the configuration file path can be set explicity by passing a `BENTO_CONFIG_PATH` environment variable.
-  - `./benthos.yaml`
+  - `./bento.yaml`
   - `./config.yaml`
-  - `/benthos.yaml`
+  - `/bento.yaml`
-  - `/etc/benthos/config.yaml`
+  - `/etc/bento/config.yaml`
-  - `/etc/benthos.yaml`
+  - `/etc/bento.yaml`

 Also, the `http`, `input` and `buffer` sections are ignored as the service wide HTTP server is not used, and messages are inserted via function invocations.